SyncfusionExamples/how-to-customize-button-size-in-winforms-gridcontrol/README.md

-# How to Customize Button Size in WinForms GridControl?
+# How to Set Images on a Pushbutton in WinForms GridControl?

 This example demonstrates how to customize button size in [WinForms GridControl](https://www.syncfusion.com/winforms-ui-controls/grid-control).